Bridging ligand: Bridge-terminal exchange

+Bridge-terminal exchange is common for metal complexes of borohydride where the M-H-B and B-Hterminal sites interchange with low barriers.

 Polyfunctional ligands

 Polyfunctional ligands can attach to metals in many ways and thus can bridge metals in diverse ways, including sharing of one atom or using several atoms.
 Examples of such polyatomic ligands are the oxoanions link=carbonate|CO3(2-) and the related carboxylates, link=phosphate|PO4(3-), and the polyoxometalates.
 Several organophosphorus ligands have been developed that bridge pairs of metals, a well-known example being link=dppm|Ph2PCH2PPh2.